vakanin/pylex-music-player/README.md

 	You have button "Shuffle"

 ## How to increase/decrease volume?
-	There is two buttons and also you can do that with moving the volume button up or down.
+	There is volume slider and you can volume up or down with moving the volume slider left or right

-## How to scrobble?
-	Maybe you should click button "Scrobble" but I don't know exactly.